Cancer In Your Dog And Cat And How To Face It

 Ron Hines DVM PhD

 Cancer in our pets is a very broad and complicated subject.
-Its causes are no better understood than cancer in humans and its potential treatments are no different.
+Its causes in dogs and cats are no better understood than cancer in humans and potentially successful treatments no different.
 So this article only scratched the surface of an immense landscape.
 I am not a cancer specialist; but like all veterinarians in general practice, I deal with the tumors in dogs and cats on a day-to-day basis.
 The great majority of these are older pets.
-Anything credible you read online about cancer in humans should apply equally well to cancer in your pet.
-But your veterinarian has considerably fewer advanced medication options.
-That is because monoclonal antibody (mAb) drug therapy is rapidly replacing the older, more toxic chemotherapy medications veterinarians and physicians have relied upon.
-Mabs home in precisely on the cancer processes one wants to destroy.
-They do so quite effectively.
-I believe that Mabs and CRISPR gene editing are the greatest breakthroughs in medicine that have occurred since the discovery of DNA. (ref1, ref2) But each mAb medication must be tailor-made for the species it is given to. in 2017, Zoetis (a spinoff of Pfizer) purchase Nexvet, an Irish company that developed a rapid and economical way to quickly make mAbs designed for humans acceptable to dogs or cats. (ref) That should speed development of a host of new therapy options for our pets quite soon.
+Anything credible you read online about the treatment of cancer in humans apply equally well to cancer in your dog and cat.

-I have always tried to furnish my clients with sound, practical advice during difficult times.
-Many cutting-edge cancer therapies offered by veterinary oncologists, universities and hub veterinary centers undoubtedly do extend the lives of pets.
+I always try to furnish my clients with honest, practical advice during difficult times.
+Many of the cancer drug and radiation therapies currently offered by veterinary oncologists, universities and hub veterinary centers undoubtedly extend the lives of pets.
 But because something can be done does not necessarily mean it should be done.
-I sometimes question the quality of these brief periods that can sometimes be added to your pet’s life and the emotional costs of them to both of you.
-I also have doubts whether many of these therapies are truly performed for the good of the pet.
-I sense that they are often performed for the peace of mind of an owner who is unable to bear the grief or accept the fact that all life must come to an end.
-So so often, it is long before we want it to.
+I often question the quality of these relatively short periods that can sometimes be added to your pet’s life as well as the emotional costs of that time to both of you.
+I have doubts whether many of these therapies are truly performed for the good of the pet.
+My sense that they are often performed for the peace of mind of an owner who is unable to bear the grief or accept the fact that all life comes to an end.
+Dogs and cats fear death considerably less than you and I do.
 Please feel no guilt or shame if you accept that.

 How Likely Is It That My Pet Will Develop Cancer?